 Many employers reward employees who expand their skillsets and knowledge through continuing education.

-With clear goals, initiative to drive your career growth, and these tips in mind, your journey to career development can still be fulfilling and rewarding staying within the same company.
+With clear goals, the initiative to drive your career growth, and these tips in mind, your journey to career development can still be fulfilling and rewarding while staying within the same company.